ngmaibulat/restclients/README.md

 The package has a single (direct) dependency: Axios https://axios-http.com/docs/intro

 ### Platform Support

 Just like Axios, this package can run on both Node and Browser platforms.

 ### Where is the code?

-The package created by using Typescript
+The package created by using Typescript.

 Repository: https://github.com/ngmaibulat/restclients

 ### Where to submit feature requests and/or bugs?

 https://github.com/ngmaibulat/restclients/issues

 ### List of wrapped APIs:

 - https://jsonplaceholder.typicode.com

 ### Use jsonplaceholder.typicode.com